All stimulants or extreme foods send your body’s chemistry soaring out of balance, then crashing in the

 For example, when Carole first came to an Eating-for-Health program she wanted more energy and to

-d that letting go of these beverages would restore her energy and
+her through the day.”
+When I suggested that letting go of these beverages would restore her energy and

 help her to lose the weight she had desperately been trying to lose, she vehemently opposed the idea.